-6.9.4.1 inline void abort (void)
+22.10.4.1 void abort (void)

 The abort() function causes abnormal program termination to occur.
+This realization disables interrupts and jumps to exit() function with argument equal to 1.
 In the limited AVR environment, execution is effectively halted by entering an infinite loop.

-6.9.4.2 int abs (int $i$)
+22.10.4.2 int abs (int ${i}$)